mathkimchi/singularity/DEVLOG.md

 It is literally begging me to use it.
 An active repo (last commit just 27 days ago), used by an established organization, almost 1000 stars, seems perfect for my usecase, but idk.

+2025/04/01

+Happy April Fools!

+I am going to split the project files into `ProjectConfigs` and `Session`.